Jeramy's Polices

 3. Enact a policy so that concrete, metal, and decorative Planters act as Bollards

-2. Will also work with DES and other county staff to replace the less-than-adequate plastic bollards.
+2. Will also work with DES and other county organizations to manage, audit, and replace less-than-adequate transit barriers.

-3. Pentagon & Arlington National Cemetery Highway Spigittii simplification
+2. Simplify the Pentagon & Arlington National Cemetery Highway Network

 1. Glebe Rd